 Clients will get breaks in-between sessions and will have use of our self-service kitchen facilities, which include a microwave and fridge for clients to bring, store and heat their own food.
 Help Me Stop will also provide a range of refreshments.

 In short, all the staff will.
-Our team of Psychotherapists and Recovery Support Workers are there to help with our clients' psychological and programme needs.
+Our team of Psychotherapists and Recovery Support Volunteers are there to help with our clients' psychological and programme needs.

 Our therapy and support team has been put together based on their qualifications, experience and commitment to Help Me Stop's mission, vision and values.
 All our therapists are accredited by the British Association of Counselling Psychotherapy or similar regulatory body and are members of the Federation of Drug and Alcohol Professionals.
 They are specialists in the field of addiction, with many years of work in this field.